davidtchiu/davidtchiu.github.io/teaching/cs240/lab.stories/index.md

 ## CS 240 - Software Engineering

-### User Stories and Sprint Planning
+### In-Class Exercise: User Stories and Sprint Planning

 As your team continues to develop personas and scenarios by which they interact with your software, we can begin refining some user stories for development.
+This lab is meant to help you jumpstart the requirements needed for Project 1.

 #### Student Outcomes